huntdatacenter/docs/docs/working-in-your-lab/workbench/README.md

 Workbench is currently only available to NTNU users and lab users from data controllers that have approved the service.
 :::

 **Existing users**: [Contact us](/contact) to request keys and the certificate.
-Example email:
+You can use the example below:

 > Hi team,
 >
 > I would like to try Workbench in `labname` and are looking forward to receive my certificate.

+In any case let us know which tools interest you the most.
+This will help us recognize and further develop the parts that are important to you.

 **New users**: You will receive keys and the certificate as part of your regular onboarding.

 ::: tip Requirement

-Install Signal app on your phone so that we can quickly forward the keys when they are ready.
+Install **Signal app** on your phone so that we can quickly forward the keys when they are ready.

 - [Download and install for **iOS** here](https://itunes.apple.com/us/app/signal-private-messenger/id874139669?mt=8)
 - [Download and install for **Android** here](https://play.google.com/store/apps/details?id=org.thoughtcrime.securesms&hl=en)